Essay · June 2026

 The Formal Series

 This essay is the overview.
-The argument is developed rigorously across five working papers; the current drafts are linked below.
+The argument is developed rigorously across three working papers; the current drafts are linked below.

 Grant Stenger · June 2026 · Working drafts linked above.